IAmNathanPalmer/Steam-Machine/README.md

 # Steam Machine
-Build your own Steam machine: a lightweight setup that boots straight into Steam Big Picture.
+Create your own Steam machine: a lightweight setup that boots straight into Steam Big Picture.
 Desktop optional, no bloat, just a non-Steam-branded machine with your hardware of choice.
 With Valve reviving the Steam Machine concept, this guide documents a clean, minimal way to build your own today.

 ---